zkoss/zk8-datahandler/datahandler-v-grid/README.md

 	        });
 		}

+		// Call back from server side.
+		// in MVC: use methods.
+		// 		Clients.sendClientCommand(component, "v-grid$syncClientSelection", data);
-		// Call back from server side (MVVM only).
-It works if the following annotations have been set:
+		// in MVVM: It works if the following annotations have been set:
 		// @ToClientCommand({"v-grid$syncClientSelection"})
 		// And use the following annotations to tranfer the data:
 		// @NotifyCommand(value = "v-grid$syncClientSelection", onChange = "_vm_.selections")